FlagAI-Open/FlagAI/README.md

 --------------------------------------------------------------------------------

-FlagAI (Fast LArge-scale General AI models) is an fast, easy-to-use and extensible toolkit for large-scale model.
+FlagAI (Fast LArge-scale General AI models) is a fast, easy-to-use and extensible toolkit for large-scale model.
 Our goal is to support training, fine-tuning, and deployment of large-scale models on various downstream tasks with multi-modality.
 Currently, we are focusing on NLP models and tasks.
 In near futher, we will support for other modalities.

 * Now it supports **WuDao GLM** with a maximum of 10 billion parameters (see [Introduction to GLM](/docs/GLM.md)).
 It also supports **BERT**, **RoBERTa**, **GPT2**, **T5**, and models from Huggingface Transformers.